lofenemy/node/README.md

 Node is Signle Threaded, but some Node modules are not.
 Some libuv functions can execute outside of Event loop of Node and be more efficient.
+Node has additional thread to execute some of heavy tasks.